Hajiya Farouq factor as N-Power empowers Nigerians power

 Due to the lip service paid to electoral promises by previous administrations, many were not really convinced about President Muhammadu Buhari’s promises of addressing the problem of unemployment while campaigning in 2015.

-But true to his words, immediately he was sworn in, efforts were made to fulfill his 2015 electoral promise on job creation for Nigerian youths which overtime gave birth to N-Power scheme.
+But true to his words, immediately he was sworn in, efforts were made to fulfil his 2015 electoral promise on job creation for Nigerian youths which overtime gave birth to N-Power scheme.

 Through the N-power programme, 500,000 jobs have been created in farming, agro-processing, financial literacy, communication, digital skills amongst a host of others.